hmp-08/Burmese_POS_tagger_with_Flair/README.md

 The annotated Burmese text data used in this project is sourced from Dr. Ye Kyaw Thu's GitHub repository, similar to the data used for the previous OpenNMT-based model.
 The data consists of word sequences with their corresponding POS tags.
 Each word is tokenized and annotated using the slash (/) delimiter.

 # POS Tags
 The model predicts 15 POS tags, including Abbreviation, Adjective, Adverb, Conjunction, Foreign Word, Interjection, Noun, Number, Particle, Post-positional Marker, Pronoun, Punctuation, Symbol, Text Number, and Verb.
-The definitions for these tags remain consistent with the previous model.

-# Flair Model Architecture
-The Flair-based model utilizes the FlairEmbeddings for word embeddings, including the capability to use custom word2vec embeddings.
-Additionally, a stacked LSTM layer and a CRF (Conditional Random Field) layer are employed for sequence labeling tasks like POS tagging.

 # Custom Word Embeddings
 To improve the model's performance for the Burmese language, a CustomEmbedding layer is implemented, allowing the use of word2vec embeddings.